aeraki-mesh/website/content/en/docs/v1.0/tutorials/circuit-breaking.md

 ## Understand what happened

-By looking at envoy's stats output, you can see that thrift-sample-server is experiencing continuous request errors, and the host with the error has been removed from the cluster's load balancing group.
+By looking at envoy's stats output, you can see that thrift-sample-server had consecutive request errors, and the failed host has been removed from the cluster's load balancing group.

 ```bash
 aerakictl_sidecar_stats client  meta-thrift|grep -i outlier